 If you want a survey with a high confidence level—in the 99 to 95 percent range—a large sample is needed.
-Luckily, our sample size calculator tells you exactly how many people will need to complete your survey based on the parameters you choose.
+Luckily, our sample size calculator returns exactly how many people will need to complete your survey based on chosen parameters.

 It’s important to note that having statistically significant responses is not always important.
 If you have a retail company and you’re conducting customer surveys, then every response matters.
 For example, you won’t ignore a certain problem that some customers have with a product, even if only a few bring it up in a survey.
 In practice, every response holds immense value.

 On the other hand, when it comes to public sector surveys, having a large sample and statistically significant data is important.
 If the survey is about transportation priorities in Washington, DC, then it’s of utmost importance to gather responses from as many citizens as possible in order to best develop priorities.
 This will ensure that the majority is satisfied with the decisions that impact their everyday life.

 After you collect valuable data, you may find our articles on how to analyze the survey data and tips for gaining better insights useful.

 Now that you know the basic terminology and math behind the sample size calculator, it’s time for an actual sample size formula.